The Scientific and Ethics Review Unit (SERU)

 She holds a degree in Business information technology and Has a passion in systems and data security.

 Timothy Kipkosgei is Research Scientist at the Kenya Medical Research Institute (KEMRI).
 He is currently the SERU Compliance officer and an IRB coordinator at SERU.
-Timothy holds Master of Science degree in International Health and a Bachelor’s his Bachelors Science Biochemistry from Egerton University.
+Timothy obtained his Master of Science degree in International Health from JKUAT and a Bachelor of Science degree in Biochemistry from Egerton University.

 Victoria Chepkorir Soi